Updated July 13, 2023

 - The company is also required to submit some collateral before the sanctioning of the loan.

-- The interest rate and the processing fees are very high in comparison to other types of loans.
+- The interest rate and processing fees are very high in comparison to other types of loans.

 - In this, the risk is also very high, and thus this type of loan should be cleared first when the long-term loan is received.